edly-io/videojs-vimeo/README.md

 # Vimeo playback technology for for [Video.js](https://github.com/videojs/video.js)

 ## Install
-You can use npm (`npm install videojs-vimeo`) or the source and build it using `npm run-script build`
+You can use npm (`npm install videojs-vimeo-tech`) or the source and build it using `npm run-script build`

 ## Example
 ```html